-Lack of motivation and commitment to education are two very important factors in determining student retention, which may explain why more boys drop out (Roy et al., 2012d).
-In addition, employment opportunities for boys without diplomas are much more interesting than those that exist for girls (Chouinard, Bergeron, Vezeau & Janosz, 2010), traditionally male jobs being better paid than those traditionally reserved for women.
-However, more girls are able to conciliate work and their studies (Duchaine, 2017) as well as family responsibilities and studies (Santerre, 2015), which might explain why, when they do drop out, they say it's because their work load is too heavy or they're having trouble at school.
+Lack of motivation and commitment to education are two very important factors in determining student retention, which may explain why more boys drop out (Roy, Bouchard and Turcotte, 2012d).
+In addition, employment opportunities for boys without diplomas are much more interesting than those that exist for girls (Chouinard, Bergeron, Vezeau and Janosz, 2010), traditionally male jobs being better paid than those traditionally reserved for women.
+However, more girls are able to conciliate work and their studies (Duchaine, 2017), which might explain why when they do drop out they say it's because their work load is too heavy or they're having trouble at school.

-Finally, it must also be said that sociocultural origin and gender play a role in the number of students enrolled: upon arrival at college, the disparity between young men and young women is even greater for young people from less advantaged sociocultural communities: 30 men for 70 women, when both parents have at best completed their secondary school studies.
-In contrast, this imbalance is considerably mitigated when the young people come from advantaged communities (53 women for 46 men) (Eckert, 2010, p.
+Finally, it must also be said that sociocultural origin and gender play a role in the number of students enrolled: "upon arrival at college, the disparity between young men and young women is even greater for young people from less advantaged sociocultural communities: 30 men for 70 women, when both parents have at best completed their secondary school studies.
+In contrast, this imbalance is considerably mitigated when the young people come from advantaged communities (53 women for 46 men)" (Eckert, 2010, p.
 158).